2023–24 Scottish Women's Premier League Cup

-The 2023–24 Scottish Women's Premier League Cup was the 21st edition of the Scottish Women's Premier League's league cup competition, which began in 2002.
+The 2023–24 Scottish Women's Premier League Cup was the 22nd edition of the Scottish Women's Premier League's league cup competition, which began in 2002.
 It was sponsored by Sky Sports and officially known as the Sky Sports Scottish Women's Premier League Cup.
 The competition was contested by all 20 teams of the two divisions of the Scottish Women's Premier League (SWPL 1 and SWPL 2).

+Rangers were the defending champions, and they defended their title with a victory over Partick Thistle in the final.

 First round

-The draw for the First and Second round draws took place on Monday.
-31 July 2023 at Hampden Park.
+The draw for the First and Second rounds took place on 31 July 2023 at Hampden Park.